draganborn/my-vimrcs-files/README.md

 # my-vimrcs-files

-This repository contains vimrc files for all operating systems in which I have worked.
-As well as cheat sheets for working with some plugins.
+This repository contains vimrc files for all operating systems in which I have worked, cheat sheets and modified manual for working with some plugins.